Comparing of StoneCastle Financial Corp. (BANX) and The Blackstone Group Inc. (NYSE:BX) | New Business Observer

 |26.86

 Table 1 shows top-line revenue, earnings per share (EPS) and valuation of the two companies.
 The Blackstone Group Inc. has higher revenue and earnings than StoneCastle Financial Corp.
-When business has lower price-to-earnings means it is more affordable than its counterpart presently.
-StoneCastle Financial Corp. is trading at a lower price-to-earnings ratio than The Blackstone Group Inc., indicating that it is presently more affordable of the two stocks.
+The business that is presently more affordable of the two stocks is the one that has a lower price-to-earnings ratio.
+StoneCastle Financial Corp.’s shares have been trading at lower price-to-earnings ratio which means it is presently more affordable than The Blackstone Group Inc.

 Profitability

-Table 2 represents StoneCastle Financial Corp.
-(NASDAQ:BANX) and The Blackstone Group Inc. (NYSE:BX)’s return on equity, return on assets and net margins.
+Table 2 shows us StoneCastle Financial Corp. and The Blackstone Group Inc.’s net margins, return on assets and return on equity.

 |Net Margins